maxploter/msc-thesis/README.md

 Visual Studio (VS) Code is a lightweight IDE with very powerful extensions.
 To work with LaTeX in VS Code, install the following extensions from within the IDE:
 * **LaTeX Workshop** – The main extension that allows working with LaTeX.
-* **Hide Gitignored** – This will hide all the many working files of LaTeX from your IDE-s Expolorer panel.
+* **Hide Gitignored** – This will hide all the many working files of LaTeX from your IDE‑s Expolorer panel.

 You also need to separately install LaTeX itself on your computer.